Maks-gaming/ftbchunksaerospace/README.md

 FTB Chunks: Sable Aerospace is a NeoForge 1.21.1 addon that closes a long-standing protection gap between Sable and FTB Chunks.

 By default, Sable structures can still be interacted with even inside claimed land.
-This addon makes FTB Chunks claims apply to Sable assemblies as well, so other players cannot use or break air structures inside protected territory.
+This addon makes FTB Chunks claims apply to Sable assemblies as well, so other players cannot use, break, or blow up air structures inside protected territory.

 ## Features

 - Blocks interaction with Sable structures inside claimed chunks unless the player is allowed there.
+- Blocks breaking Sable structures inside claimed chunks unless the player is allowed there.
+- Protects Sable structures from explosion block damage when the target FTB Chunks claim disallows terrain explosions.
-- Adds client-side closed airspace warnings when a player is approaching another team's claimed area by air.
+- Adds predictive airspace warnings when a player is approaching another team's claimed area by air.
-- Shows enter and exit messages when a player crosses into or out of foreign claimed airspace.
+- Shows localized enter and exit messages when a player crosses into or out of foreign claimed airspace.
+- Includes a configurable high-altitude free zone above a chosen Y level.
+By default this starts above Y `320`.
+- In the default free-zone ruleset, normal use is allowed, but block breaking, block placement, and TNT ignition are denied.
+- Suppresses airspace warnings inside the free zone so the zone behaves consistently.
-- Includes localized messages and a client config for warning behavior.
+- Includes localized messages plus separate common and client config files.
 - Built for NeoForge 1.21.1 with Java 21.

 ## Requirements